hramose/CRUD-MicroAdmin/readme.md

 A CRUD Microd Admin exemple using PHP Laravel and VueJS.

-Developed for the Transcopo Company as a test.
+Developed for the Transpoco Company as a test.

 Request: <br>
-<small><code>At this point I would like to start with a little test, could you make an CRUD app (what the app does is up to you) using Javascript as frontend (a framework if you want) + Php as the REST Api (a framework if you want).
+<small><code>I would like to start with a little test, could you make an CRUD app (what the app does is up to you) using Javascript as frontend (a framework if you want) + Php as the REST Api (a framework if you want).
 </code></small>

 ## Used on this project